HTTP Cloud Function Call Methods

 Getting Access Token

-For how to get access tokens, please refer to AccessToken Documentation.
+Before calling, you need to obtain an access token (AccessToken).
+For how to obtain it, please refer to AccessToken Documentation.

 API Call Format